-The proposed project consists of the demolition of the existing Christmas Tree Shops and Bed, Bath and Beyond building and the construction of approximately 360 rental housing units in a mix of 3-story and 4-story buildings.
-The proposed project will include a community building and associated site improvements such as parking, pedestrian access, community spaces, utilities, stormwater management, lighting, and landscaping.
+The proposed project consists of the demolition of the existing Christmas Tree Shops and Bed, Bath and Beyond building and the construction of approximately 360 rental housing units in a mix of seventeen (17) 3-story and 4-story buildings.
+One of these buildings, centrally located, is proposed to contain first and second-floor amenities for the use of residents.
+Site improvements include parking, pedestrian access, community spaces, utilities, stormwater management, lighting, and landscaping.
 The proposed project also includes a reduction in overall impervious surface on the development lot.

 The proposed project will be providing 10% community space as required under the Development Site Conditional Use Permit for having more than one principal building on a single lot.
-Based on the lot area the required community spaces will exceed 2 acres and includes a public dog park, recreation areas, community walking trails, and open/green space.
+Based on the lot area the required community spaces will exceed 2 acres and includes a public dog park, recreation areas, community walking paths, and open/green space.